jessicarush/python-notes/markdown_notes.md

 ```
 Here is some: `inline code`.

-You can also identify a code block by indenting by 4 spaces, or a tab:
-    pip3 intsall my library

 ## blockquotes

 > This is a blockquote
 > You can precede each line with > if you're using hard returns.
-> Or if you're sift wrapping you can just add > to the first line.
+> Or if you're soft wrapping you can just add > to the first line.

 ## lists